linyongver/ZIN_official/README.md

 # ZIN: When and How to Learn Invariance Without Environment Partition?
 The repo for ZIN: When and How to Learn Invariance Without Environment Partition?

-Our implementation about landcover is based on the source code of [In-N-Out](https://github.com/p-lambda/in-n-out)

 # Requirements
 ## Environment